mehmetyldz87/FCND-Controls/README.md

 ```
 "Tuning a faster and smoother inner loop will make tuning the outer loop easier due to less decoupling of the modes."
 [4]

 For each controller gain is found by trail and error methods .
-Also parameter tuning practices is used from Lesson 12 - Section 17 [5]
+Also parameter tuning practices are used from Lesson 12 - Section 17 [5]

 ```